RbCaVi/parserlang/README.md

 Name might change.

-A compiled programming language with backtracking.
+A programming language with backtracking.

+Compiled to a VM.

 All data types are immutable, except for references.